homebysix/recipe-robot/README.md

 - A __native Mac app__ that puts a friendly face on the Python script and makes it as simple as dragging and dropping.

-This two-pronged approach will allow AutoPkg novices to easily create recipes that follow community-accepted guidelines with the minimum amount of effort, and will still provide a command-line tool for more advanced AutoPkg users.
-Also, ensuring that all program logic is done in Python should hopefully foster community contribution to this project.
+This two-pronged approach will allow AutoPkg novices to easily create recipes that follow community-accepted guidelines, and will still provide a command-line tool for more advanced AutoPkg users.
+Also, ensuring that all program logic is written in Python should hopefully encourage community contribution to this project.

 ## Python Script Usage

-The Python script is under heavy development right now and is super rough, but you're welcome to try it out if you want a preview of what Recipe Robot will do. __Use at your own risk.__ I don't think Recipe Robot will delete all your files, but you are accepting that possibility.
+The Python script is under heavy development right now, but you're welcome to try it out if you want a preview of what Recipe Robot will do. __Use at your own risk,__ and always manually review the recipes that are created before running them.

 Just open Terminal, `cd` to the scripts folder, then type: